DukeRobotics/robosub-ros/catkin_ws/src/static_transforms/README.md

 # Static Transforms

 The `static_transforms.launch` file publishes the static transforms that define key parts of the robot using the ROS [static_transform_publisher](http://wiki.ros.org/static_transform_publisher).
 These are used to calculate the robot state based on sensor data, in addition to other uses.
-All measurements are in meters.
+Measurements are xyz in meters and ypr in radians.
+See link for specific syntax and more details.

-Most recently updated on 2/29/2020 for Cthulhu 2.0
+Most recently updated on 2/29/2020 for Cthulhu 2.0.

 ### Transform Tree